 - Providing the essential tools and supplies for running the business

-- Taking care of insurances, especially health, liability, disability
+- Taking care of insurance, especially health, liability, disability

 - Self-contribution of taxes and maintaining own set of books

 - Setting prices for each service or product offered to several clients

 To own a salon one must first save enough money for it.
 It may take time to reach the right amount to invest in a business.